alphajuliet/griddr/README.md

 The implementation of the 2D grid is to use a sparse matrix, with grid locations as the keys in a Clojure map, e.g. `{[0 0] :val-a [1 0] :val-b ...}`.
 The map is therefore only ever as big as the number of placed tiles.

 To match the edges, it requires that a "tile" is a Clojure map that contains (at least) a key called `edges`.
-This is a vector of edges, ordered clockwise from the top edge.
+This is a vector of edges, _ordered clockwise from the top edge_.
 The type of the edges doesn't matter as long as they can be determined to be equal or not.
-It assumes that edges must match; it doesn't handle complementary matching, e.g. A connects only to B.
+It assumes that edges match symmetrically; it doesn't handle directional matching, e.g. A connects to B, but B does not connect to A.

 The important function is `(allowed-placement grid tile)` that returns the permitted grid locations where tile can be played in a given grid.
 Another interesting function is `(perimeter grid)`, which returns a list of the empty locations adjacent to the occupied grid locations.
 These are the candidate locations for placing a tile.